something added to embellish or make perfect

 reveling in her shiny pots and pans and polished floors.

-guided by or in accordance with conscience or sense of right and wrong
+guided by or in accordance with a sense of right and wrong

 Another definition of "conscientious" is "characterized by extreme care and great effort"--this might describe how Mrs. Breedlove treats the Fisher daughter but it does not fit how she treats her own children (see example sentence for "delicate").
 The conscientiousness that Mrs. Breedlove applies to her family is connected to her belief in God and her need to feel like she's a morally superior martyr.